JorgeG94/jorgeg94.github.io/content/about.md

 - Development of [PIC-SWE](https://github.com/JorgeG94/pic-swe) a shallow water equation solver using PIC as a backend
 - Development of [PIC-MBE](https://github.com/JorgeG94/pic-mbe) a many body expansion driver written in Fortran

+## Other projects

+I am a very regular contributor to the [GAMESS](https://www.msg.chem.iastate.edu/gamess/index.html) program for quantum chemistry calculations.
+My goal is to modernize the Fortran 77 codebase to a modern Fortran one.

+You can stalk [my github profile](https://github.com/JorgeG94) to see what I am up to.

 ## Publications

+Will add at some point.